querkmachine/FSFrontEndDocs/authoring-guidelines/writing-css-sass.md

 }
 {% endhighlight %}

-With the module system, each Sass partial is a separate island and other files must be explicitly referenced in the partial before they can be used, and these referenced elements are automatically namespaced.
+With the module system, each Sass partial is a separate island and other files must be explicitly referenced in the partial before they can be used.
+These referenced elements are automatically namespaced.

 {% highlight scss %}
 // In the module system, @use rules *must* be in the same file.